 - Hardware cloth to protect against predators

-By following these birdhouse construction tips and using the right materials, you can make a safe wild animal-proof birdhouse.
-This will attract birds and give them a cozy home.
+By following these birdhouse construction tips and using the right materials, you can make a safe, wild animal-proof birdhouse.
+This will attract birds and give them a cosy home.
 Remember, different birds have different needs.
-For example, Eastern Bluebirds start nesting in January in the southern U.S6..
+For example, Eastern Bluebirds start nesting in January in the southern U.S.

 Complete Predator-Proof Birdhouse Plans and Specifications